 To schedule your first post, click on any time slot in the calendar and complete the following wizard with information about your post.
 If you enter the post’s URL, the tool will automatically pull pictures from it.

-The tool is great in that it provides you with four different options for scheduling your content:
+The tool is great in that it provides you with five different options for scheduling your content:

 Diversify Your Content Feed